Mummification

 Prevalence & culture

 Mummification is a well-known but specialised practice, more niche than mainstream bondage.
-There is no dedicated prevalence figure for it; what survey evidence exists addresses BDSM interest in general (for example, BDSM fantasies are extremely common in Lehmiller's (2018) sample of 4,175 Americans) while wrapping play itself remains a minority taste within that.
+There is no dedicated prevalence figure for it; the survey evidence that exists addresses BDSM interest in general.
+In Lehmiller's (2018) sample of 4,175 Americans, BDSM-themed fantasies were extremely common, while wrapping play itself remains a minority taste within that broad cluster.
 It nonetheless has steady visibility in kink communities, fetish photography, and BDSM how-to culture, and appears routinely on detailed lists of bondage styles.

 Safety, consent & law